-This post shows what is Safemode in Namenode and what are the configurations for the safemode.
+This post shows what is Safemode in Namenode and what are the configurations for the safemode in Hadoop.
 You will also see the commands available to enter and leave the safemode explicitly.

 When the Namenode is started it loads the file system state into memory initially from the fsimage and then apply the recent edits using the edit log file.

 Then Namenode waits for the Datanodes to report their blocks.
 Note that information about the location of the blocks is kept in memory by Namenode, it is not stored in any file.
 So Namenode needs time to get block locations from Datanodes.
 During this process of loading the file system using fsimage and edit log and Datanode sending the list of their blocks Namenode stays in Safemode.